maivankien/nestjs-microservice-grpc/README.md

 # NestJS Microservice gRPC

 # Introduction
-This project uses NestJS microservices with gRPC for service communication.
-It includes monorepos and implements CQRS to separate command and query operations for better scalability and performance.
+This project uses NestJS microservices with gRPC for inter-service communication.
+It follows a monorepo structure and applies CQRS for clear separation of command and query operations.
+The system leverages Event Sourcing with Event Store and integrates Kafka for asynchronous messaging and scalability.

 # Technologies Used
 + NestJS: A backend framework for Node.js with TypeScript, enabling scalable and maintainable applications.

++ Monorepo: All projects are stored in a single repository for easier management and integration.

 + gRPC: A high-performance RPC framework for efficient microservice communication.

 + CQRS: Separates command (write) and query (read) operations for better performance and scalability.

-+ Monorepo: All projects are stored in a single repository for easier management and integration.
++ Kafka: A distributed stream processing platform that allows real-time data transmission and processing in microservices systems.

++ Event Sourcing: Stores events instead of system state, allowing the recreation of the state from the stored events.

++ Event Store: A system for storing events in Event Sourcing, enabling state recovery.

-+ MySQL: A relational database for managing application data.
++ MySQL: A relational database used to store and manage the application's core data.

++ MongoDB: A NoSQL database used for storing event stores, suitable for systems that require event-driven architecture and flexible scalability.

 # Installation Guide